The Massachusetts Boater Safety Handbook

 Table of Contents

-When operating your personal watercraft, consider the effect you may have on the environment.
+When operating your PWC or other jet-propelled watercraft, consider the effect you may have on the environment.

 Make sure that the water you operate in is at least 30 inches deep.
 Riding in shallow water can cause bottom sediments or aquatic vegetation to be sucked into the pump, damaging your PWC and the environment.